History of the Catholic Church in France: Third Republic and anti-clericalism

 Throughout the lifetime of the Third Republic (1870–1940), there were fierce battles over the status of the Catholic Church among the Republicans, the Monarchists and the Authoritarians (such as the Napoleonists).
-The French clergy and bishops were closely associated with the Monarchists and many of its hierarchy were from noble families.
-Republicans were based in the anticlerical middle class who saw the Church's alliance with the monarchists as a political threat to republicanism, and a threat to the modern spirit of progress.
+The French clergy and bishops were closely associated with the Monarchists, and many of their hierarchy were from noble families.
+Republicans were based in the anticlerical middle class who saw the Church's alliance with the monarchists as a political threat to republicanism and a threat to the modern spirit of progress.
 The Republicans detested the church for its political and class affiliations; for them, the church represented the Ancien Régime, a time in French history most Republicans hoped was long behind them.
 The Republicans were strengthened by Protestant and Jewish support.
 Numerous laws were passed to weaken the Catholic Church.
-In 1879, priests were excluded from the administrative committees of hospitals and of boards of charity; in 1880, new measures were directed against the religious congregations; from 1880 to 1890 came the substitution of lay women for religious sisters in many hospitals; and in 1882 Ferry school laws were passed.
-Napoleon's Concordat continued in operation but in 1881 the government cut off salaries to priests it disliked.
+In 1879, priests were excluded from the administrative committees of hospitals and of boards of charity; in 1880, new measures were directed against the religious congregations; from 1880 to 1890 came the substitution of lay women for religious sisters in many hospitals; and in 1882, Ferry school laws were passed.
+Napoleon's Concordat continued in operation, but in 1881 the government cut off salaries to priests it disliked.

 Republicans feared that many schools taught anti-Republicanism to children, especially schools of religious institutes such as the Jesuits and Assumptionists.
-Determined to root this out, Republicans insisted they needed control of all the schools, if economic and militaristic progress was to be achieved; (Republicans felt one of the primary reasons for the German victory in 1870 was because of their superior education system).
+Determined to root this out, Republicans insisted they needed control of all the schools if economic and militaristic progress was to be achieved; Republicans felt one of the primary reasons for the German victory in 1870 was their superior education system.
 The early anti-Catholic laws were largely the work of republican Jules Ferry in 1882.
-Religious instruction in all schools was forbidden and religious institutes were forbidden to teach in them.
-Funds were appropriated from religious schools in order to build more state schools.
-Later in the century other laws passed by Ferry's successors further weakened the Church's position in French society.
-Civil marriage became compulsory, divorce was introduced and chaplains were removed from the army.
+Religious instruction in all schools was forbidden, and religious institutes were forbidden to teach in them.
+Funds were appropriated from religious schools to build more state schools.
+Later in the century, other laws passed by Ferry's successors further weakened the Church's position in French society.
+Civil marriage became compulsory, divorce was introduced, and chaplains were removed from the army.

-When Leo XIII became pope in 1878 he tried to calm Church-State relations.
-In 1884 he told French bishops not to act in a hostile manner to the State.
-In 1892 he issued an encyclical advising French Catholics to rally to the Republic and defend the Church by participating in Republican politics.
+When Leo XIII became pope in 1878, he tried to calm Church-State relations.
+In 1884, he told French bishops not to act in a hostile manner to the State.
+In 1892, he issued an encyclical advising French Catholics to rally to the Republic and defend the Church by participating in Republican politics.
 This attempt at improving the relationship failed.
 Deep-rooted suspicions remained on both sides and were inflamed by the Dreyfus Affair.
-Catholics were for the most part anti-dreyfus.
+Catholics were, for the most part anti-dreyfus.
 The Assumptionists published anti-Semitic and anti-republican articles in their journal La Croix.
 This infuriated Republican politicians, who were eager to take revenge.
-Often they worked in alliance with Masonic lodges.
+Often, they worked in alliance with Masonic lodges.